 If it’s a wilderness look that you want, bringing wildlife into your garden will give you the vibe that you are looking for.
 When wildlife is attracted to your garden, you know you’ve provided a good habitat and that it meets your wild brief.
 You can attract all kinds of things, from birds to insects and mammals.
 Go beyond simply providing food and water and make sure you have lots of places for animals to hide and perhaps even breed.
 A rock garden could attract insects.
 Lots of shade could bring animals looking for shelter.

 3 – Choose to Use Native Plants

 Native plants are a great choice if you want to have a wilder garden.
 One reason for this is that they will often require less maintenance, but they can also be left to grow without taking over your whole garden.
 Native plants will also attract native wildlife, so they’re perfect if you want to bring more butterflies, bees, or birds to your garden.
-They can provide food and shelter for wildlife and they’ll also provide your garden with plenty of different textures and colors.
+Indeed, your garden needs these pollinators for optimal health.
+And your plants can provide food and shelter for wildlife and they’ll also provide your garden with plenty of different textures and colors.

 4 – Create a Camping Feel

 If you’re someone who loves camping, creating a campsite feeling in your garden can help it to feel like you’re out in the wilderness.
 Your garden doesn’t have to be completely wild, and you can make sure that you can use it as a living space too.
 So what might you add to create a camping feel?
 Some comfortable camping or lawn chairs, a fire pit, and some lighting could all help you set up a comfortable space.

 Give your garden a wild look by forgoing the neatness and carefully cultivated plants for something a little rougher around the edges.